Business.gov.nl

-Does your organisation employ first responders (emergency workers)?
+Does your organisation employ emergency workers (first responders)?
 Then your employees are entitled to benefits in a number of situations.
-If a first responder is missing or killed as a result of their work, their partner or children may also be entitled to benefits.
+If an emergency worker is missing or killed as a result of their work as first responder, their partner or children may also be entitled to benefits.

 • municipal or regional fire brigade